clarkfitzg/RDataBenchmarks/README.md

 gen_csv_data(p = 10)

 time_dt = group_by_data.table()

 ```

-Split and compute time in data.table is close to the epsilon = 0.001 seconds for `system.time`.
+For 100 MB the split and compute time in data.table is close to the epsilon = 0.001 seconds for `system.time`.
+Reading the data is a couple orders of magnitude slower at 0.24 seconds.

 ```{r}
 time_tapply = group_by_tapply()
 ```

-For `tapply` in base R it's slower at around 0.1 seconds.
+For `tapply` in base R the computation is slower at around 0.1 seconds.

 ```{r}